-To dispose of resin or empty resin containers, follow the instructions described in section 13 of the resin's safety data sheet (SDS).
+To dispose of resin or empty resin containers, including used resin tanks, resin cartridges, and resin bottles, follow the instructions described in section 13 of the resin's safety data sheet (SDS).
 Expose empty containers to light, then dispose of in accordance with governmental regulations.

 Cleaned parts and cured (hardened) resin cannot be recycled, but can be discarded with household items as trash.
 Liquid resin (whether pure liquid, dissolved in alcohol, or partially cured) may be classified as hazardous waste and must be disposed of with care:

 - Do not pour or dispose of liquid or partially cured resin in drains or with household waste.